desmondnzuza/chatterBot/README.md

 ### Interface

 Connetting to users in the screen is one of the most important procedure to build AI chatter bot.
-There are three candidates: Telegram, MS Bot Framework,
+There are two candidates: Telegram and MS Bot Framework.

 For more details, see